dsanthak/Packaging-Fundamentals-of-Design-and-Testing/README.md

    - [Flip Chip Assembly: Bump Formation and Underfill](#Flip-Chip-Assembly-Bump-Formation-and-Underfill)
    - [Wafer Level Packaging And Conclusion](#Wafer-Level-Packaging-And-Conclusion)
 3. [Labs: Thermal Simulation of Semiconductor Packages with ANSYS](#Labs-Thermal-Simulation-of-Semiconductor-Packages-with-ANSYS)
+   - Introduction And Getting Started With ANSYS Electronics Desktop
+   - Setting Up A Flip-Chip BGA Package
+   - Material Definitions And Thermal Power Sources
+   - Meshing And Running The Thermal Analysis